 Over to you

-Now I want you to think about these Twitter search strategies every time you connect to Twitter.
+Think about these Twitter search strategies every time you connect to Twitter.
 If you use them to find the information you need, you’ll find new ways to combine the filters to bring you greater results.
-In the coming posts, I’ll introduce you to more filters and search operators, along with ways to automate your search efforts.
-Are you already using these?
-Tweet me to let me know.
+Have you used these strategies already?
+Do you know similar search functionality with other social media platforms?
+Let me know in the comments below.